 Melatonin is a hormone that is secreted by the pineal gland (and that occurs naturally in some foods).
 Darkness stimulates secretion, and light inhibits it.
 By binding with melatonin receptors in the suprachiasmatic nucleus, melatonin mediates circadian rhythms, especially during physiologic sleep onset.
 Oral melatonin (typically 0.5 to 5 mg at bedtime) may be effective for sleep problems due to delayed sleep phase syndrome.
 When used to treat this disorder, it must be taken at the appropriate time (a few hours before the evening increase in endogenous melatonin secretion—in early evening for most people, typically 3 to 5 hours before the intended bedtime) and at a low dose of 0.5 to 1 mg; taken at the wrong time, it can aggravate sleep problems.
 For other forms of insomnia, melatonin's efficacy is largely unproved.
 Nevertheless, worrisome adverse effects have not been reported after widespread use.
 Available preparations of melatonin are unregulated, so content and purity cannot be ensured, and the effects of long-term use are unknown.

 Poor sleep hygiene and situational disruptors (eg, shift work, emotional stressors) cause many cases of insomnia.

 Consider medical disorders (eg, sleep apnea syndromes, pain disorders) and psychiatric disorders (eg, mood disorders) as possible causes.

 Usually, consider sleep studies (eg, polysomnography) when sleep apnea syndromes, periodic limb movements, or other sleep disorders are suspected, when the clinical diagnosis is in doubt, or when response to initial presumptive treatment is inadequate.

-Use hypnotics and sedatives with caution in the elderly.
+Use hypnotics and sedatives with caution, especially in older people.